material-components/material-components-web/docs/migrating-from-mdl.md

 Theming in MDL is primarily handled either by overriding the theme variables in Sass, or by depending on a pre-generated CSS bundle with the colors baked in, via [the customizer](https://getmdl.io/customize/index.html).

-In MDC-Web, all theming is handled via the `@material/theme` package.
+In MDC Web, all theming is handled via the `@material/theme` package.
 There’s the option of overriding the theme variables in Sass, as in MDL, but there’s no longer a customizer or a CDN with different combinations.
 There is custom property support, however.

 In the future, there will likely be other options available via a planned CDN.